BabylonJS/Documentation/content/How_To/mesh/creation/set/ground_hmap.md

 title: Creating Ground From a Height Map
 image:
 description: Learn how to create ground from a height map in Babylon.js.
-keywords: welcome, babylon.js, diving deeper, meshes, set shapes, standard shapes, ground, height map
+keywords: diving deeper, meshes, set shapes, standard shapes, ground, height map
 further-reading:
 video-overview:
 video-content: